omidarmat/webDevNotes/NodeJS/nodejs-threory.md

 #### **2. Our own modules**

 Every single JavaScript file in a NodeJS application is treated as a module.
-Modules are used in NodeJS to export functionalities form one module and import them into another module.
+Modules are used in NodeJS to export functionalities from one module and import them into another module.

 ##### **Different ways of exporting**